 Dues are determined by each singer’s ability to help with volunteer opportunities – the more you can help, the lower your dues.
 There are additional costs for music, a concert folder, and concert dress.

 Q: How many concerts do you perform?

-Our season includes three concerts (November, February, and May) with performances at other locations and periodic collaborations with other musical groups.
+Our season includes two to three concerts (December, February, and May) with performances at other locations and periodic collaborations with other musical groups.